 In December 2018, certain of the corporation's pension plans used pension trust assets to purchase group annuity contracts from insurance companies for \$2.6 billion.
 One such contract transferred \$1.8 billion of our outstanding defined benefit pension obligations related to approximately 32,000 U.S. retirees and beneficiaries to an insurance company.
 As a result of this transaction, the insurance company is now required to pay and administer the retirement benefits owed to these retirees and beneficiaries.
 The second transaction requires another insurance company to reimburse our pension trust fund for all future benefit payments made to approximately 9,000 U.S. retirees and beneficiaries under a group annuity contract purchased for \$0.8 billion.
-Under the terms of this transaction, the plan will continue to pay and administer the retirement benefits to these retirees and beneficiaries but will be reimbursed for all future benefit payments covered by the contract with no net ongoing cash funding obligation to the plan for the covered participants as the cost of providing benefits is funded by the contract.
+Under the terms of this transaction, the plan will continue to pay and administer the retirees and beneficiaries but will be reimbursed for \$0.8 billion.
+Under the terms of this transaction, the one of administer the retirees and beneficiaries to the pay and administer the contract with no net ongoing cash funding obligation to the plan for the covered participants as the cost of providing benefits is funded by the contract.
 These transactions have no impact on the amount, timing, or form of the monthly retirement benefit payments to the covered retirees and beneficiaries.
 Additionally, these transactions did not impact the corporation's earnings or cash flows in 2018.